• Shows

 Paintings Are Popstars

-Los Angeles-based performance artist Ei Arakawa-Nash’s first solo museum exhibition in Asia, “Paintings Are Popstars,” displays works by more than 50 artists and collaborators which Arakwa-Nash will venerate and worship as if they were celebrities.
+Los Angeles-based performance artist Ei Arakawa-Nash’s first solo museum exhibition in Asia, “Paintings Are Popstars,” displays works by more than 50 artists and collaborators which Arakawa-Nash will venerate and worship as if they were celebrities.
 The Japanese American artist will also enact regular live performances within the 2,000-square-meter exhibition space, inviting viewers to witness his humorous, yet thought-provoking practice in real time.

 TAKASHI MURAKAMI, ZuZaZaZaZaZa, 1994, acrylic and silkscreen on canvas mounted on board, 150 × 170 × 7.5 cm.
 Courtesy the artist and Kaikai Kiki Co, Tokyo.